 Your supplier might have issues with quality control.
 They might be undergoing a high employee turnover, about to close, cost cutting or other reasons that resulted in poorer quality.
 This causes a drop in the quality of your products and may in turn affect your customers’ perception of your brand.

 These are some of the supply chain disruptions you need to be aware of.
 Knowing about these allows you to prepare enough inventory and adjust your company’s budget.
-We at Robookkeeper can provide you with affordable outsourced accounting services.
-We work with experienced freelance bookkeepers that can do your bookkeeping for you.
+We at Robookkeeper can provide you with first-rate outsourced accounting services.
+We work with experienced virtual bookkeepers that can do your bookkeeping for you.